You may not remember dreaming after you sleep, but you’ll encounter many dream sequences in books.

 - One of the most famous dream sequences in history occurs in Alfred Hitchcock’s Spellbound.
 Designed by Salvador Dali, a lot of crazy crap happens.
 The film has a disturbingly literal understanding of Freudian psychology.
 There’s no ‘mesh’.
 The audience is more likely to remember the dream sequence of this movie rather than plot.

 - There have been a number of romantic comedy shows with a ‘will they or won’t they plot’ in which characters kiss, but it happens in a dream.
-That way the audience gets to have it both ways: You get to see the people kissing but the high sexual tension of unrequited love gets to continue.
-People didn’t used to be quite so embittered about that, but once the Dallas thing happened, in which a dream sequence wiped out an entire season of the show, audience started to think, ‘Boy if this turns out to be a dream I’m going to lose it.’
+That way the audience gets to have it both ways: You get to see the people kissing but the high sexual tension of the erotics of abstinence is allowed to continue.
+Once the Dallas thing happened, in which a dream sequence wiped out an entire season of the show, the audience started to think, ‘Boy if this turns out to be a dream I’m going to lose it.’
 That was always on the table in Lost.
-Surprisingly, students of creative writing are still using it.
+(The technique of side shadowing is closely related.)

 ANND, sort of not related is the effervescent Natalie Tran, in which she wishes she could insert the movies into her dreams rather than the usual way around.